matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## Reading the counter value

-With the both contracts deployed, now we can create a small script to retrieve the value of the counter.
+With both contracts deployed, we can create a small script to retrieve the value of the counter.
 For the sake of simplicity, we will create this scripts inside the `/L2-counter` folder.
 To keep the tutorial generic hardhat-specific features will not be used in it.

 ### Getting the ABI of the counter contract